haesbaert/ocaml-processor/README.md

 #### NetBSD, OpenBSD, DragonflyBSD

-On these systems `Query` is accurate for `cpu_count`, `thread_count` and `socket_count` will be faked, topology will be faked and affinity is a nop.
+On these systems `Query` is accurate for `cpu_count`, but `thread_count` and `socket_count` will be faked, topology will be faked and affinity is a nop.
 NetBSD and DragonflyBSD could have affinity support but I don't want to maintain it.
 OpenBSD has no support for it.

 #### Apple/Darwin